aws-samples/aws-service-catalog-product-reporting/README.md

 ### Processing events

-Events are processed by the event processor Lambdas provisioned in all of the regions to which the hub StackSet is deployed.
-Furthermore, it writes to the central DynamoDB table located in the hub account's primary region.
-An SQS dead-letter queue is present in all of the regions in the hub account, and it accepts events that were unsuccessfully delivered to the hub account's custom event bus from the spoke accounts from the same region.
+Events are processed by the event processor Lambda functions provisioned in all of the Regions to which the hub StackSet is deployed.
+Furthermore, it writes to the central DynamoDB table located in the hub account's primary Region.
+An Amazon SQS dead-letter queue is present in all of the Regions in the hub account, and it accepts events that were unsuccessfully delivered to the hub account's custom event bus from the spoke accounts from the same Region.

-Moreover, events are archived in the hub account's primary region for future historical replay.
+Moreover, events are archived in the hub account's primary Region for future historical replay.
 Initiating a replay will result in the event processing Lambda to process all of the events from the last 90 days.
 The Lambda will not make duplicate entries if an AWS Service Catalog product has already been inserted into the table.

 ### Amazon DynamoDB